IvoLimmen/flexproxy/README.md

 This is not a proxy.
 It can be used as a proxy but:

 - You can alter specific requests to return a different status code.
-- You can let it return a specific file to alter the reponse you would normally get from a specific service.
+- You can let it return a specific file to alter the response you would normally get from a specific service.

 # Configuration